 “Assert your rights—we’ve got your back.”
-For 15 years, CLDC has defended activists’ constitutional rights in the courts and — through our Dissent & Democracy trainings — in the streets.
-And while our core mission to provide activist legal education and support remains important as ever, our world is very different from the one fought for up to the 1990s by forest defenders and human and non-human animal liberation activists.
+Since CLDC 2003 has defended activists’ constitutional rights in the courts and—through our Dissent & Democracy trainings—in the streets.
+While our core mission to provide activist legal education and support remains important as ever, our world is very different from the one fought for up to the 1990s by forest defenders and human and non-human animal liberation activists.

 In a world where millions of digital communications are silently intercepted, collected, and stored every day, how do activists effectively say “I do not consent to this search?”
 As in a physical encounter with law enforcement, we must be proactive.
 Online, this means using encryption along with other privacy-protecting and autonomy-preserving tools.

 Our choice of tools is of vital importance—corporate digital infrastructure that may be convenient to use can be relied upon to snitch on anyone accused of making trouble for racist, neocolonial and patriarchal government agencies and exploitative or toxic industries.